lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 * Aligned the hash function used for the RSA component to the RSA key size (Thanks Dan!).
 * Changed the OID-based Domain Separators into HPKE-style signature label strings to match draft-irtf-cfrg-concrete-hybrid-kems-00.
 * Updated to new prototype OIDs since it is not binary compatible with the previous release.
+* Dan Van Geest correctly pointed out that in ECPrivateKey (RFC5915), the parameters are not optional.
+They have been added to the private keys in the test vectors.
+* The Ed25519 and Ed448 private keys had been wrapped in OCTET STRING to match CurvePrivateKey (RFC8410).
+This has been changed to 32/57 byte raw.

 Editorial changes: